Extreme-Lensing Signatures Revealed by Correlations of Simulated Black-Hole Movies: Methods

 where $F(t)=\int\int I(t,x,y)dx\,dy$ defines the light curve, or total flux density in the image.
 This observable is used broadly in many different types of astronomical observations. \cite{wielgus22} and \cite{cardenas24} argued in detail why BH extreme lensing signatures cannot be found in $\mathcal{C}_\mathrm{LC}$.
 The essential reason, as mentioned above, is that projecting the function via integration onto a significantly lower-dimensional configuration space mixes different correlation contributions, and the astrophysical correlations dominate the gravitational-lensing contributions.

 In this paper, we take the second approach and visualize our results for $\mathcal{C}$ by restricting to particular subspaces of the 5D configuration space.
-To begin with, we fix the screen coordinates of the earlier point to $(x_0',y_0')=(4.478,-4.478)~GM/c^2$, the blue point A in Fig.~\ref{points_cc}.
-It is important to emphasize that this choice is rather arbitrary.
+To begin with, we fix the screen coordinates of the earlier point to $(x_0',y_0')=(4.346,-4.610)~GM/c^2$, the blue point A in Fig.~\ref{points_cc}.
+It is important to emphasize that this choice is rather arbitrary and was based on esthetical reasons for presentation purposes.
 It is made to reduce the dimensionality of the configuration space (to 3 dimensions) and simplify the analysis.
 In doing so, we use only a small portion of the information contained in \eqref{corr_fun_6D}.
+We remark that a similar analysis with the same qualitative results was performed also for different choices of $(x_0',y_0')$, see Sec.~\ref{sec:results}.

 In addition, we reduce by one more dimension in two different ways: \begin{itemize} \item We find the closed curve of highest intensity in its time-averaged image, which we term the ``empirical critical curve'' $\rho_c(\varphi)$, where $(\rho,\varphi)$ are polar coordinates on the screen, and the pole is chosen to be the centroid of $\rho_c(\varphi)$ of the unblurred case, at $(x,y)_\mathrm{pole} \approx (0,0)~GM/c^2$.
+In practice, we found the position of a brightest pixel along a ray originating at $(x,y)_\mathrm{pole}$ with angular increments of $\pi/55$ rad between rays.
 We have verified that shifting the pole position by $\sim \mathrm{few} \, \mu$as (a substantial fraction of $GM/c^2$) changes the correlation maps negligibly, so our results are rather robust to the choice of pole.
 Fig.~\ref{points_cc} shows the empirical critical curves we determine for movies of different resolutions.
 This reduction to 2D yields a correlation map $\mathcal{C}(T,\rho_c(\varphi),\varphi,x_0',y_0')$, visualizing the correlation structure in the time/azimuth plane (Fig.~\ref{fig_corr_maps}).
-In App.~\ref{sec:app radial} we present the correlation structure off the critical curve in the time/azimuth plane, displaying $\mathcal{C}(T,\rho_c(\varphi)+\Delta \rho,\varphi,x_0',y_0')$, where $\Delta \rho$ is the deviation off the curve.

 \item We present the correlation on fixed $T=T_0$ surfaces, that is, $\mathcal{C}(T_0,x,y,x_0',y_0')$ as a function of the screen coordinates of the late point $(x,y)$; Fig.~\ref{fig_corr_T}.
-Our results for the correlation maps are discussed in the next section. \end{itemize}
+Our results for the correlation maps are discussed in the next section.